BrianGarland/vscode-rpgfree/README.md

 Highlight all or part of your source code and then right-click and use the "Convert to Free Format" option from the menu.

 A couple of caveats:
-1. Your hightlight should start in position 1 of the line or that line will not convert.
+1. Your highlight should start in position 1 of the line or that line will not convert.
-2. Your hightlight should end after the end of line for the last line to be converted.
+2. Your highlight should end after the end of line for the last line to be converted.

 ## Contributors